deb-intel/LPOTtest/docs/dataset.md

 ```

-After defining the dataset class, user can pass it to quantizer.
+After defining the dataset class, pass it to the quantizer:

 ```python
 from lpot import Quantization, common